Impressive video: Sharks surround snorkeling divers

 Sandbar sharks – are these sea predators even dangerous?

 Sandbar sharks usually reach a size of up to 2.2 meters and, like many sharks, have a gray-brown color on their backs and are white in the belly area.
 What is more intimidating to people is the pronounced dorsal fin, which gives the shark a typical predatory appearance.
 But despite its size, the shark appears to be harmless to humans.
-According to the Swiss Shark Foundationa foundation for the protection of sharks and their habitats, the prey tends to target smaller fish and sharks.
+According to the Swiss Shark Foundation